-- South Africa is a logical and attractive option for U.S. companies seeking to enter the sub-Saharan Africa marketplace.
-The country covers 1.22 million square kilometers and is the world’s largest producer of platinum, vanadium, chromium and manganese.
+- South Africa is a logical and attractive option for U.S. companies seeking to enter the Sub-Saharan Africa marketplace.
+The country covers 1.22 million square kilometers and is the world’s largest producer of platinum, vanadium, chromium, and manganese.

-- Primary (including agriculture, fishing and mining): 10%.
+- Primary (including agriculture, fishing, and mining): 10%.

-- Secondary (manufacturing, construction and utilities): 21%.
+- Secondary (manufacturing, construction, and utilities): 21%.

-- Tertiary (trade, transport and services): 69%.
+- Tertiary (trade, transport, and services): 69%.

 - Five reasons why U.S. companies should consider exporting to South Africa:

 The penetration of South African companies and agencies into Africa makes finding the right partner to collaborate with in third markets a low-risk business development model.

-South African companies are receptive to various partnering arrangements with U.S. companies; these range from agency, to licensing, to JV’s, to mergers and acquisitions; some South African companies hope to enter the U.S. market through similar arrangements.
+South African companies are receptive to various partnering arrangements with U.S. companies; these range from agency to licensing, joint ventures (JVs), mergers, and acquisitions; some South African companies hope to enter the U.S. market through similar arrangements.